feiyangfan/learning/git.md

 * Creating own tracking branch
 	* Method 1: **git checkout -b totallyNotMain origin/main**
 	* Method 2: **git branch -u o/main totallyNotMain**

+### Common problems and their solutions

+#### stuck on rejected push
+* Imagin your push is rejected because pushing to main is not permitted and you need to do a pull request, now you are stuck on main.
+	* create a new branch called feature
+	* git reset main back to the previous origin/main commit
+	* git push origin feature

+#### Diverged Work
+* Imagine you clone a repository on Monday and start dabbling on a side feature.
+By Friday you are ready to publish your feature -- but oh no!
+Your coworkers have written a bunch of code during the week that's made your feature out of date (and obsolete).
+They've also published these commits to the shared remote repository, so now your work is based on an old version of the project that's no longer relevant
+* Two ways to fix this problem
+	* **rebase**
+		* **git pull --rebase**
+	* **merge**
+		* **git pull**

+#### Locally stacked commits
+1. Happens when you have some local commits that you do not want to be pushed to the main branch
+2. We can use **git cherry-pick** or **git rebase -i**

+#### Juggling Commits
+1. Want to make changes to a previous commit
+2. Using **git rebase -i**:
+	* We will re-order the commits so the one we want to change is on top with git rebase -i
+	* We will git commit --amend to make the slight modification
+	* Then we will re-order the commits back to how they were previously with git rebase -i
+	* Finally, we will move main to this updated part of the tree to finish the level (via the method of your choosing)
+3. The above method can introduce rebase conflicts
+4. Using **git cherry-pick**
+	* cherry pick the commit to fix
+	* cherry pick the commits after the previous commit
+	* done

 ### Misc
 * .gitignore: used to add stuff that should be ignored by git